vitorgalvao/tiny-scripts/README.md

 ### crafts
 Script to allow copy/cut/paste between different terminal windows (it’s meant to be sourced from the shell, not called directly)

-### customise-terminal-notifier
-Script to setup terminal-notifier with a custom icon

 ### fastmerge
 Script to quickly pull and push [github](https://github.com/) pull requests to keep commit history cleaner, merging directly to master and closing the pull request